aspose-cells/Aspose.Cells-Products/cells/en/net/conversion/xltm-to-spreadsheetml/_index.md

 {{% blocks/products/pf/agp/content h2="Save XLTM to SPREADSHEETML in C# Online for Free" %}}

-The following example demonstrates how to convert XLTM to SPREADSHEETML document format in C#.
+The following example demonstrates how to convert XLTM to SPREADSHEETML in C#.
 {{% blocks/products/pf/agp/text %}}

-Follow the easy steps to convert XLTM file into SPREADSHEETML format.
+Follow the easy steps to convert XLTM to SPREADSHEETML.
 Upload your XLTM file, then simply save it as SPREADSHEETML file.
 For both XLTM reading and SPREADSHEETML writing you can use fully qualified filenames.
 The output SPREADSHEETML content and formatting will be identical to the original XLTM document.

 {{% /blocks/products/pf/agp/text %}}